pyrkamarcin/CommonDataLayer/docs/rfc/0022_Materialization_Types_01.md

 We are providing support for basic numeric types, strings and boolean.
 We support nesting these values in objects.

 We have moved arrays to later phase of development, their support requires additional RFC.
-The same goes for nullability, everything, at this moment, is non-nullable, and changing this requires a separate document.
+The same goes for nullability - everything is non-nullable, and changing this requires a separate document.
 From the discussion arisen type casting problem, when users would like to store numeric values as strings, for better precision handling.
 This also requires a separate document and discussion.
 All 3 of these "type" tackle what is defined "extension type" in this rfc.